 You need chickens.
 You really do.
 Why?
 Because chickens are awesome.
 Why are they awesome?
 They eat bugs, lay eggs, and they look hilarious when they run.
 What other reasons do you need?
-I mean we could mention the fact that fresh eggs taste better than store bought eggs, that chickens in factory farms lead terrible lives, and that raising your own food is always a good idea.
+I mean we could mention the fact that fresh eggs taste better than store bought eggs, and that chickens in factory farms lead terrible lives.
+Raising your own food is always a good idea.
 But just in case you aren’t convinced, let’s take a look at some reasons why you need chickens.
 (Did I mention they look funny when they run?
 Because they do.)

 It’s the ethical thing to do

 Factory farmed chickens have a terrible life.
 Even when you try to get high quality eggs, labels are tricky and hard to read.
 If you don’t know the farmer personally, there’s really no for sure way to know that the hens weren’t abused.
 If the eggs were cheap, chances are they were laid by a very sad bird.
 By raising your own hens you know for sure they had happy lives where they were free to roost, scratch, dust bathe, and do their chicken thing (like running).
 Large scale farmers tend to keep just a few breeds.
 Because of that, a lot of breeds can be lost.
 Backyard producers are in a better position to raise and preserve heritage breeds that have more genetic diversity and are more resilient against disease, and they can even prevent the most critically endangered ones from going extinct.